asthomp/Stoplight-Bot/README.md

 ### Add Bot To Discord Guild

 You'll need to add the bot you created in the [Discord Developer Portal](https://discord.com/developers/docs/intro) to your Discord Guild.
-Ensure that the bot has all `TEXT PERMISSIONS` and the following `GENERAL PERMISSIONS`:
-`Manage Roles`, `Manage Channels`, `Change Nickname`, `Manage Nicknames`, `Read Messages/View Channels`, and `Moderate Members`.
-If you included a private administration channel in your configuration, you'll need to make sure that the bot has permission to post in that channel.
+Ensure that the bot has all the permissions it needs.
+We recommend enabling all `TEXT PERMISSIONS` and the following `GENERAL PERMISSIONS`: `Manage Roles`, `Manage Channels`, `Change Nickname`, `Manage Nicknames`, `Read Messages/View Channels`, and `Moderate Members`, which include permissions for future features.
+If you included a private administration channel in your configuration, you'll also need to make sure that the bot has permission to post in *that* channel.

 ### Run Bot

 Open your terminal and navigate to the project's folder.
 Like before, we need to activate the virtual environment using `$ source venv/bin/activate` (Mac/Linux, bash/zsh) or `C:\> venv\Scripts\activate.bat` (Windows, cmd.exe).
 Then, type `python3 bot.py`.
-After a bit, an announcemnet should display on the terminal, letting you know that the bot is live.
+After a bit, an announcement should display on the terminal, letting you know that the bot is live.
 If you check your guild, the bot should now be online.
 Make sure all the commands work and, if they do, you're done.

 Congratulations!
 You installed the Stoplight-Bot.